acastelfranco/rolling_hash/README.md

 ## How to
-The environment used to compile this project is Visual Studio Code with g++, cmake on WSL2 on Windows
+The environment used to compile this project is Visual Studio Code with g++ and cmake on both WSL2 on Windows and Linux

 To compile this project download the repository archive, extract it and create a build directory, in the main folder.